Butternut Box is one of the scaleups people keep talking about these days.

 All the payments are now reconciled automatically and Ed’s team has a record of where the money is going on a day-to-day basis.

 Not only that, Cledara’s integration to Xero imports all the bank statements and invoices, which Ed finds “wonderful and really effective”.
 “With other software, it's a lot more manual, a lot slower, which introduces problems when trying to get tasks done at the end of the month”.

 Ed’s team didn’t have a way to see all the subscriptions the business owned, who was actually using them, or if they were really worth paying for in the first place.
 “I don't think we were getting the maximum efficiency out of the subscriptions we had.
-Coming to the end of the month and realising we’d overspent - that wasn’t ideal.”
+Coming to the end of the month and realizing we’d overspent - that wasn’t ideal.”

 How Cledara helped

-Ed tells us that once they set up Cledara and saw all their spend in one central place, they were “very surprised with how much certain teams were spending” which they hadn’t realised beforehand.
+Ed tells us that once they set up Cledara and saw all their spend in one central place, they were “very surprised with how much certain teams were spending” which they hadn’t realized beforehand.

 “The ability to separate subscriptions by team allows us to see which teams are spending the most.”
-And having a separate virtual card for each subscription “helps me instantly spot when we’ve gone over or under budget”.
+And having a separate virtual card for each subscription “helps me instantly spot when we’ve gone over or under budget.”

 “And if you add to that the notifications scheme, which is super helpful, you end up with a really good tool that really brought the visibility we needed.”

 SaaS subscriptions are great to use, but can cause a lot of admin friction between teams, as Ed describes.